sdillavou/sdillavou.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am an experimental physicist working as a postdoctoral researcher at the University of Pennsylvania with Douglas Durian and Andrea Liu.
-I'm interested in a range of topics at the interface of physics, machine learning and robotics, biology, and complex systems.
+I'm primarily interested in the overlap between the physics of complex systems and machine learning, and how the two fields can inform and support one another.

-I build `learning metamaterials`, analog electronic systems where learning emerges from a collection of self-adjusting elements rather than being enforced by a processor.
+I study `emergent learning` by building analog electronic systems where learning emerges from a collection of self-adjusting elements rather than being enforced by a processor.
 They share this property with brains and other biological learning systems, but are simple to control, measure, and modify.
 As a result they also have enormous potential as an energy-efficient machine learning hardware platform, and blur the lines between computers, materials, and biology: how do we think about a 'computer' that is divisible like clay?

-I also use `machine learning` as a tool to guide experimental physics research.
+I also use `machine learning as a scientific guide`.
 I focus on systems that have resisted understanding using standard statistical methods, including  `granular materials` and `frictional interfaces`.
 To make this kind of experimental research easier and more accessible, I develop easy-to-use deep-learning software packages.